AWikia/SkinEvelution/docs/Overview.md

 ### ``--body-background-no-vertical-tiling`` (Accepts: ``<boolean>``)
 When set to ``true``, it removes background tiling on the vertical axis

-### ``--anchor-background-color`` (Accepts: ``<color>``)
+### ``--secondary-accent-background-color`` (Accepts: ``<color>``)
 This is used as the color of the links, checkboxes and range inputs.
-This is also used on  ``is-alternate`` and secondary OOUI buttons.
+This is also used on  ``is-alternate``, secondary OOUI buttons and hovered and focused OOUI inputs.

 ### ``--page-background-color`` (Accepts: ``<color>``)
 This is used as the background color of the page container, rail modules and many more containers.

 ### ``--page-border-background-color`` (Accepts: ``<color> | auto``)
-This is used as the border color of the page container, rail modules and many more containers.
+This is used as the border color of the page container, rail modules and many more containers and as the color of the toolbox.
 When set to ``auto``, it autopicks a color based on page background color.
  This is also used on  ``is-borderline`` buttons.

 ### ``--page-text-background-color`` (Accepts: ``<color> | auto``)
-This is used as the border color of the page container, rail modules and many more containers.
+This is used as the text color of the page container, rail modules and many more containers.
 When set to ``auto``, it autopicks either the light or dark text background color, whichever works best on the set page background color.
  This is also used on  ``is-colorline`` buttons.

 ### ``--accent-background-color`` (Accepts: ``<color>``)
-This is used as the color of the buttons, selected text in Contrast and Classic visual styles, primary OOUI buttons and hovered and focused input styles without extra class
+This is used as the color of the buttons, sticky header, selected text in Contrast and Classic visual styles, primary OOUI buttons and hovered and focused input styles without extra class

-### ``--minibar-background-color`` (Accepts: ``<color>``)
-This is used as the color of the sticky header navigation and since 11.17.6 as the color of the toolbox.
-This is also used on  ``is-titleline`` buttons.

-### ``--toolbar-background-color`` (Accepts: ``<color> | auto``, until 11.17.5)
-This was used as the color of the toolbox.
-When set to ``auto``, it autopicked a color based on page, accent and sticky header background colors.
-This was also used on  ``is-intitleline`` buttons.

 ### ``--caret-color`` (Accepts: ``<color> | auto``)
 This is used as the color of the insertation caret.
 When set to ``auto``, it autopicks the text color of the editable element.

 ### ``--custom-secondary-font`` (Accepts: ``<family-name>``)
 This is used as the extra secondary font to be used other than the stock ones.
 When set to an empty quoted string, no special extra font is used.

 ### ``--border-radius`` (Accepts: ``<length>``)
 This is used to control the rounded corners of all supported elements.
 0px removes the rounded corners entirely.
 Values between 0 to 15px are generally favored.

 ### ``--logo-filter`` (Accepts: ``<filter-function>``)
 This is used as the base filter of the logo.